 - Heat 1 tablespoon olive oil in a small skillet on medium-high heat.
 Add onion and sauté about 5 minutes until lightly browned.
 Add garlic, sage and thyme, stir and cook about 60 seconds, then remove from heat.
 Place drained cashews, onion mixture, pumpkin, mustard, nutrition yeast in a blender and blend into a smooth puree.
 Season with salt and pepper to taste.

-- In a large bowl, combine the "cheese" mixture with the pasta until evenly coated.
-Spread evenly into a large baking dish coated lightly with oil.
-Bake 20-25 minutes until the top is lightly browned.
+- In a large bowl, combine the pumpkin mixture with pasta until evenly coated.
+Pour evenly into a large baking dish coated lightly with oil.

 - In a small bowl, combine the panko, Italian seasoning, 1 tablespoon of olive oil and a little salt.
 Sprinkle evenly over the macaroni.